 I still keep in touch with many of my students.
 I love them and I am so proud of their accomplishments.
 I am especially fond of the ones who became teachers because of how much negativity they’re up against.

-I’m married to an Air Force lab officer and we’re excited to live all over the world and soak up history and culture while he serves our country.
+I’m married to an Air Force medical laboratory officer and we’re excited to live all over the world and soak up history and culture while he serves our country.

 I enjoy writing about curriculum and product reviews that suit our interests and biblical worldview.